kelzzzz/ENSEA_LibGDX_SimpleRPG/README.md

 # SimpleRPG
 This is a simple RPG game project for the Java FAME class ENSEA 2025.
 This project was built with Maven, LibGDX, and open source assets.

+This project was built from LibGDX's Maven archetype, hence, some builds, such as builds for Android, at not being used currently.

 ## How to run this project

 1) Clone this repo